raspberrypilearning/sensehat-scratch-mp3-player/en/step_5.md

 ## Changing the volume

-You can now add some extra controls to your MP£ player.
-First of all you can set up your scripts so that the SenseHAT joystick can control the volume.
+You can now add some extra controls to your MP3 player.
+First of all, set up your script so that the Sense HAT joystick can control the volume.

-The SenseHAT joystick is treated by the computer the same way the cursor keys are on your keyboard.
-Pushing the joystick up is the same as pushing the up arrow on your keyboard.
+The Raspberry Pi treats the Sense HAT joystick in the same way as the arrow keys on your keyboard.
+This means that, for example, pushing the joystick up is the same as pushing the up arrow on your keyboard.

 --- task ---
-Change your initial script so that the volume starts at `100%`
+Change the script you already have so that the volume starts at `100%`.
 ```blocks
 when flag clicked
 set [track v] to [1]